 The condition causes a distorted wedge shape where the spine ought to be straight.
 It can lead to spinal cord twisting and spinal compression.

-Compression of the spinal cord is a severe disorder as the spinal cord is the main component of the nervous system; it can lead to nerve impulses that are unable to convey their signals to the intended destination.
+Compression of the spinal cord is a severe disorder.
+The spinal cord is the main component of the nervous system; it can lead to nerve impulses that cannot convey their signals to the intended destination.

 |The weakening of the back legs||Incontinence and in-coordination|

-Degenerative myelopathy is an uncommon, progressive spinal cord illness that generally occurs in elderly dogs between 5 and 12 years of age.
+Degenerative myelopathy is an uncommon, progressive spinal cord illness in elderly dogs between 5 and 12 years of age.

 It is a condition whereby the nerves along the spinal cord become inflamed, creating what is frequently defined as flare-ups.
-These flare-ups, which are usually not painful, are connected with the nerves that surround the spinal column of the dog.
+These flare-ups, which are usually not painful, are connected with the nerves surrounding the dog’s spinal column.

 Over time, these nerves are depleted of blood and ultimately die.
 When this process repeats, again and again, it creates more nerve damage; as the disease moves through the dog’s body.